 Over a million LED lights surround the gardens turning it into a fantasyland.
 When on-site, you have the chance to enjoy some seasonal snacks such as gingerbread cookies which you can decorate yourself, hot cocoa, and homemade fudge.

 You’ll also meet Santa in his workshop where you can get some pictures with him.
-The holiday extravaganza starts nightly from November 20 until January 2.
-Prices range from $16 to $30 based on the date of your visit.
+The holiday extravaganza starts nightly from November 17, 2023 until January 6, 2024 (closed December 24th).
+Prices range from $20 to $32 based on the date of your visit.

 The gardens feature more than a million lights, making it the prettiest place for a holiday stroll.
 For your little ones, there is a special Children’s Garden where they’ll enjoy a Pinnacles of Light display featuring colorful cones synchronized to festive music.